5 Beach Boys Songs That Prove 1966 Was The Best Year Of Their Career

 Sloop John B

-This traditional Bahamian folk song isn't something we'd expect to be making waves on the charts, but the Beach Boys capitalized on this standard with an excellent rendition that achieved both commercial success and longevity.
-"Sloop John B" turns this old school tune into a pop hit, and it peaked at No. 3 on the charts in May of 1966.
-The near sea shanty brings the soft, carefree vocals that "Pet Sounds" is known for, and Wilson and the band's delivery of each line make the open ocean feel real, bright and sunny and picturesque.
+This traditional Bahamian folk song isn't something we'd expect to be making waves on the charts, but The Beach Boys capitalized on this standard with an excellent rendition that achieved both commercial success and longevity.
+"Sloop John B" turns this old-school tune into a pop hit, and it peaked at No. 3 on the charts in May 1966.
+The near-sea shanty brings the soft, carefree vocals that "Pet Sounds" is known for, and the band's delivery of each line makes the open ocean feel real, sunny, and picturesque.

 Still, the song isn't a simple tale of the sea.
-A maturation into their traditional surf rock sound, "Sloop John B" balances the melancholy of its lyrics, which cast doubt on the joy of the ocean the band usually sings of, with its charming, upbeat sonics: "Let me go home / Why don't they let me go home? / This is the worst trip I've ever been on."
-It's simultaneously catchy and compelling, and a prime example of the unique mix of themes the Beach Boys captured in '66, and one such pinnacle of the evolution of their sound.
+A maturation into their traditional surf-rock sound, "Sloop John B" balances the melancholy of its lyrics, which cast doubt on the joy of the ocean the band usually sings of, with its charming, upbeat sonics: "Let me go home / Why don't they let me go home? / This is the worst trip I've ever been on."
+It's simultaneously catchy and compelling, and a prime example of the unique mix of themes The Beach Boys captured in '66.

 I Just Wasn't Made for These Times

 Though "Sloop John B" is certainly critical and full of self-reflection, this eleventh track from "Pet Sounds" may be the biggest downer on the album, but it's still an extremely enjoyable listen.
-"I Just Wasn't Made for These Times" wasn't a chart hit, more so a deep cut on the project, but it's a welcome change of pace from the excellent pop songs, fleshing out the band's '66 style into a further venture.
+"I Just Wasn't Made for These Times" wasn't a chart hit, more so a deep cut on the project, but it's a welcome change of pace from the excellent pop songs, fleshing out the band's '66 style yet again.

-The song is primarily a space for Brian Wilson to shine, as his crushing lyrics and definitely California '60s vocals mesh together in a unique composition.
-A wistful and heartbreaking reflection, "I Just Wasn't Made for These Times" captures a sentiment held by many coming of age youth, but written with a simultaneous innocence and maturity that make it an achievement in songwriting.
+The song is primarily a space for Brian Wilson to shine, as his crushing lyrics and California '60s vocals mesh together in a unique composition.
+A wistful and heartbreaking reflection, "I Just Wasn't Made for These Times" captures a sentiment held by many coming-of-age youth but written with a simultaneous innocence and maturity that make it an achievement in songwriting.
 Even the simple repetitions of its chorus and beyond — "Sometimes I feel very sad ...
 I guess I just wasn't made for these times" — are incredibly evocative thanks to the moving production behind them.
-This is an enduring theme of "Pet Sounds," a classic album among a career of great music, and clear proof that 1966 was the best year for the Beach Boys.
+This is an enduring theme of "Pet Sounds," as well as clear proof that 1966 was the best year for The Beach Boys.